makrocosm/makrocosm/docs/getting-started.md

   help: Display this help
   deps: Install dependencies
+  tftpboot: Run a tftp server providing files from the build directory
   shell: Enter a shell in the workspace container
   clean: Remove built artifacts from the build directory
   distclean: Remove the build directory